kacperwitkowski/Flights-blog/README.md

 App builded with Next.js, Typescript, Sanity and Tailwind.

 * Uses Sanity as a CMS to make and store flights offers
-* My own version og "Wordle" game
+* My own version of "Wordle" game
 * Words API made by myself
 * Design made using Tailwind CSS